GAMS-dev/gamspy/docs/user/container.rst

 Delayed Execution
 -----------------
-Delayed execution is an execution mode for better performance.
-With this mode, the assignments are not run until the solve function of a model is called or an attempt to read the records of a dirty symbol.
-Dirty symbol is a symbol that was assigned a new value in previous lines.
+Delayed execution is a mode designed for better performance.
+Assignments are not executed until the `solve` function of a model is called or an attempt is made to read the records of a dirty symbol.
+A dirty symbol is a symbol that was assigned a new value in previous lines.

 .. code-block:: python